E-Safety Lead - Miss Smith

 It is important for children to realise that new friends made online may not be who they say they are and that once a friend is added to an online account, you may be sharing your personal information with them.
 Regularly reviewing friends lists and removing unwanted contacts is a useful step.
 Privacy settings online may also allow you to customise the information that each friend is able to access.
 If you have concerns that your child is, or has been, the subject of inappropriate sexual contact or approach by another person, it’s vital that you report it to the police via the Child Exploitation and Online Protection Centre (www.ceop.police.uk).
 If your child is the victim of cyberbullying, this can also be reported online and offline.
 Reinforce with your child the importance of telling a trusted adult straight away if someone is bullying them or making them feel uncomfortable, or if one of their friends is being bullied online.

 Young people’s privacy and enjoyment online can sometimes be affected by advertising and marketing schemes, which can also mean inadvertently spending money online, for example within applications.
 Encourage your children to keep their personal information private, learn how to block both pop ups and spam emails, turn off in-app purchasing on devices where possible, and use a family email address when filling in online forms.

 As part of our HOME LEARNING section, we will encourage regular opportunities for the children to learn how to stay safe, including a year group 'Safeguarding Deck' that will provide children with advise.

-Parents, carers and children are reminded to use The Whisper Button to report any worries they have.
+Parents, carers and children are reminded to report any worries they may have using this link

 At The Beeches Primary School, our main priority is to keep children safe.
 In an ever-growing digital age, we understand that our curriculum needs to reflect the changes and dangers to children when working online.